Type Ia supernova Hubble diagram with near-infrared and optical observations: Results

-Although $\sigma_{\mathrm{intr}}$ from the GOLD, SILVER and BRONZE samples depends on the assumed value of $\sigma_\mathrm{ext}$, the inferred values of $\sigma_{\mathrm{intr}}$ can be compared.
-In general, $\sigma_{\mathrm{intr}}$ in the SILVER and BRONZE samples is larger than in the GOLD sample by a factor of 1.2--1.5.
-Our sample also has larger $\sigma_{\mathrm{intr}}$.
-Thus, it appear likely that in spite of our efforts to identify and include all uncertainties that affect the peak magnitudes estimated from incomplete LCs, some additional scatter still creeps in.
+The GOLD, SILVER, and BRONZE have similar redshift distribution and should be equally affected by the uncertainty of $\sigma_\mathrm{ext}$.
+Given this, if all sources of uncertainties of the peak magnitudes have been properly accounted for, these three samples should have similar $\sigma_{\mathrm{intr}}$.
+Our analysis shows that $\sigma_{\mathrm{intr}}$ in the SILVER and BRONZE samples is larger than in the GOLD sample by a factor of about 1.5.
+Our sample has larger $\sigma_{\mathrm{intr}}$ in $J$ than any of the other samples, but in $H$ $\sigma_{\mathrm{intr}}$ is similar to the SILVER sample.
+This suggest that in spite of our efforts to identify and include all uncertainties that affect the peak magnitudes estimated from incomplete LCs, some additional scatter is still present.
 One possible source of such scatter is systematic deviation from the $s_\mathrm{NIR}=s_\mathrm{opt}$ relation.
-Careful inspection of Fig.~\ref{f:g_fit}a reveals that the points in the range $s_\mathrm{opt}=0.92-1.02$ are systematically above the line, while those the ranges $s_\mathrm{opt}=0.8-0.9$ and $s_\mathrm{opt}=1.02-1.15$ are systematically below it.
+Careful inspection of Fig.~\ref{f:g_fit}a reveals that the points in the range $s_\mathrm{opt}=0.92-1.02$ are systematically above the line, while those in the ranges $s_\mathrm{opt}=0.8-0.9$ and $s_\mathrm{opt}=1.02-1.15$ are systematically below it.
 This raises the interesting possibility that $s_\mathrm{NIR}$ has a bi-modal distribution with mean values of $s_\mathrm{NIR}\simeq0.8$ and $s_\mathrm{NIR}\simeq1.05$ for the SNe with $s_\mathrm{opt}$ below and above $\sim0.91$, respectively, but clearly more observations are needed to confirm whether these systematic trends are real or not.
+If real, these systematic deviations may affect our and the BRONZE samples differently because the two samples have different stretch distributions.
+In our sample 4 SNe are in the range $s_\mathrm{opt}=0.92-1.04$, 11 have $s_\mathrm{opt}>1.04$ and only one has $s_\mathrm{opt}<0.92$.
+In the BRONZE sample on the other hand 8 are in the range $s_\mathrm{opt}=0.92-1.04$, only 5 have $s_\mathrm{opt}>1.04$ and the majority of 15 SNe have $s_\mathrm{opt}<0.92$.
+The SILVER sample has stretch distribution similar to that of the BRONZE and BN12 similar to ours.
+However, because the SILVER and BN12 SNe have observations close the NIR maximum, these samples should be less sensitive to the uncertainties of the stretch.